Hadokane/CI_PP2_HUG/README.md

 ### Javascript Validation
 ---

-Finally it was time to run the largest, most integral file of this project - scripts.js - through "[JSLint](https://www.jslint.com/)."
+Finally, it was time to run the largest, most integral file of this project - scripts.js - through "[JSLint](https://www.jslint.com/)."

 **Initial validation**